-It’s the way we make protein, the better way!
-Tempeh fermentation is a food process that originated in Indonesia 300 years ago and involves taking soybeans, or any other legume, nut, grain or seed, and naturally transforming them into something even more nutritious, delicious and versatile - to ‘better nature’, you might say!
+It’s the way we make protein without compromise!
+Tempeh is a plant-based protein that originated in Indonesia over 300 years ago, and is made through fermenting soybeans, or any other legume, nut, grain or seed, to naturally transform them into a meaty block that's even more nutritious, delicious and versatile - to ‘better nature’, you might say!

 It’s simple really - tempeh is one of the most delicious, nutritious and sustainable foods on the planet, and we just don’t think this is celebrated enough.
 We think tempeh has the potential to ensure people all over the world meet their protein and fibre needs, in a delicious, satisfying way, without harming the planet in the process.
 What’s more, it’s also great for the gut and packed with micronutrients!